ppetrovtv/pine_script_docs/source/Strategies.rst

 applied to entries only so it will be possible to enter in a trade using the **strategy.order** command as this command is not an entry command per se.
-Moreover, when the **strategy.risk.allow\_entry\_in** rule is active, entries in a “prohibited trade” become exits instead of reverse trades.
+Moreover, when the **strategy.risk.allow\_entry\_in** rule is active, entries in a "prohibited trade" become exits instead of reverse trades.

 Example (MSFT 1D):